radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 made can be difficult due to the natural implicitness that _some_ method calls produce database queries.

+Thankfully, there are tools like [Skylight](https://skylight.io) and [New Relic](https://newrelic.com) that point directly at the "smoking guns" of performance hits in a Rails application.
+Tools like these are invaluable.
+It would be nice to not need them so much in the first place, however.

 The intention here with the `contributors` method is very innocent: get all the users who have contributed to the project by iterating through all the tickets and finding their users.
 If we had a `Project` instance ([with thousands of